abeconnelly/pasta/PASTA.md

 **PASTA is still in the experimental stage**

-To faciliate easy conversion between different formats, PASTA was invented to serve as an intermediary format that is both simple to produce and simple to decode from and to various formats.
+To faciliate easy conversion between different variant call formats (e.g. VCF, GFF, etc.), PASTA was invented to serve as an intermediary format that is both simple to produce and simple to decode from and to various formats.

 Though more verbose than other formats, sometimes ease of use